Prophase: Beginning of nucleoli breakdown

 The nucleoli begin to break down in prophase, resulting in the discontinuation of ribosome production.
 This indicates a redirection of cellular energy from general cellular metabolism to cellular division.
 The nuclear envelope stays intact during this process.

 Meiotic prophase

 Meiosis involves two rounds of chromosome segregation and thus undergoes prophase twice, resulting in prophase I and prophase II.
 Prophase I is the most complex phase in all of meiosis because homologous chromosomes must pair and exchange genetic information.
 Prophase II is very similar to mitotic prophase.

 Prophase I

 Prophase I is divided into five phases: leptotene, zygotene, pachytene, diplotene, and diakinesis.
 In addition to the events that occur in mitotic prophase, several crucial events occur within these phases such as pairing of homologous chromosomes and the reciprocal exchange of genetic material between these homologous chromosomes.
-Prophase I occurs at different speeds dependent on species and sex.
+In meiosis, prophase I is the longest and complex stage.
+It occurs at different speeds dependent on species and sex.
 Many species arrest meiosis in diplotene of prophase I until ovulation.
 In humans, decades can pass as oocytes remain arrested in prophase I only to quickly complete meiosis I prior to ovulation.